shielsr/assignment-02/user-stories.md

 As a brand new customer, I want to create a tube with a random combination of all flavours, so I can try all the flavours.

 # Health options
-As a gluten-intolerant person, I want to be able to select a gluten-free option, so I can safely eat the product.
+As a health-conscious customer, I want to have health-related options, so I can order a healthier version of the product.

 # Shipping
-As an existing fan, I want to be able to ship my creation to myself, so I can eat what I have designed.

-As a brand new customer, I want to be able to ship my creation to myself, so I can eat what I have designed.
+As any user type, I want to be able to ship my creation to myself, so I can eat what I have designed.

 # Gifting
 As a gift giver, I want to be able to ship my creation to others as a gift, so that I can share my creation with loved ones.